datakind/caseworker-scheduler/application/Installation.md

 ## Converting an Address

-The current endpoint for convert an address to coordinates proxies out to the Microsoft MSDN API.
+The current endpoint for convert an address to coordinates proxies out to the Microsoft MDSN-BING API.
 Later, we may add an option to use a different API, such as Google.
 The following in an example service call for this route

 ```
 curl -i -H "Content-Type: application/json" "http://localhost:5000/cbc_datakind/api/v1.0/convert_address?street=1+Microsoft+Way&city=Redmond&state=WA&zipCode=98052"